 This resource brief provides a selection of current, high-quality resources about behavioral health and its public health impact.
-Resources are chosen from NCA partners based on utility for use by community health centers.
+Resources are chosen from NTTAP partners based on utility for use by community health centers.

 About the Issue

 A priority in supporting behavioral health is integration: enlisting a team — physicians, nurse practitioners, behavioral health clinicians, community health workers, home visitors, and other health care providers — to work together to address both behavioral and physical health needs to achieve quality outcomes.
 Including behavioral health care in a primary medical setting has been shown to (1) reduce stigma and discrimination, (2) promote improved patient outcomes, and (3) provide cost benefits.1 The Health Resources and Services Administration (HRSA) has developed a “no wrong-door approach” to behavioral health services by developing programs that integrate behavioral health with primary care.
-Similarly, the Substance Abuse and Mental Health Services Administration (SAMHSA), maintains a resource portal on common approaches to integrated care, tips for overcoming common barriers, and integration resources for children with chronic illnesses.
+HRSA has also developed a portal on Integrating Behavioral Health with Primary Medical Care.
 Also see Substance Use Disorders.

 Annotation: This webinar was held on Tuesday, January 12, 2016.
 Speaker Ann Hogan focused on: What is a Behavioral Interviewing question?
 Why is it important you include Behavioral based questions in your interview process?
 How to ask Behavioral based questions Strategies to use to make sure the candidate has answered your question Review of Employment Laws that affect the hiring process.
 Audience: Administrative Staff.
 Developed by: Association of Clinicians for the Underserved (ACU).
 See other resources developed by ACU.

 Highlighted Resources from the Clearinghouse